Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Results

 The improvement in scoring power, despite being significant, still does not fully reflect the ranking capabilities of the SFs which are more important in deciding which compound to prioritize in a real-world drug discovery campaign.
 Therefore, we have prepared an Mpro dataset and an EGFR dataset to evaluate the ranking accuracy of the SFs before and after retraining using LP-PDBBind.

 Figure \ref{fig:ranking-properties} shows the distributions of experimental binding affinities and protein and ligand similarities when comparing the LP-PDBBind training data with the Mpro and EGFR datasets.
 The binding affinities for these two systems are found to be in a narrower range than the LP-PDBBind training data.
-While the average binding affinity of the Mpro dataset is roughly in line with the LP-PDBBind training dataset, the ligands in the EGFR dataset have an overall tendency to bind stronger to their targets.
+While the average binding affinity of the Mpro dataset is roughly in line with the LP-PDBBind training dataset, the ligands in the EGFR dataset

+have an overall tendency to bind stronger to their targets.
 This shift in the average indicates that the EGFR is more "out-of-distribution" than the Mpro dataset.
 By calculating the Kullback-Leibler divergence (KL-divergence)\cite{kldiv} with the kernel density estimations between binding affinities in the LP-PDBBind train dataset and the two target-specific datasets, we found that the KL-divergence between LP-PDBBind train dataset and SARS-COV-2 Mpro dataset is 3.45, and the KL-divergence between LP-PDBBind train dataset and EGFR dataset is 4.46, also validating the EFGR dataset has more dissimilar binding affinities to the training dataset.
 Figure \ref{fig:ranking-properties}b-e further show that the protein and sequence similarities of the two evaluation datasets are overall very dissimilar to the LP-PDBBind training dataset, with the exception of a small fraction of protein and ligand sequence similarity attributable to the SARS-CoV-1 Mpro training entry PDB ID: 3V3M\cite{pdb_3v3m} for the Mpro dataset.
-Hence the Mpro and EFGR evaluations reflect two representative scenarios of using the SFs on a
+Hence the Mpro and EFGR evaluations reflect two representative scenarios of using the SFs on a similar or different protein-ligand system than what wasincluded in the PDBBind dataset.